MicrosoftDocs/sql-docs/azure-sql/database/recovery-using-backups.md

 ## Deleted database restore

-You can restore a deleted database to the deletion time, or an earlier point in time, on the same server.
+You can restore a deleted database to the deletion time, or an earlier point in time, on the same server by using the Azure portal, the Azure CLI, Azure PowerShell, and the Rest API.

 > [!IMPORTANT]
 > If you delete a server, all its databases are also deleted and can't be recovered.
 You can't restore a deleted server.